ilica/RedditApiDocumentation/reddit_api_doc.md

+What I got back here is one example of a subreddit.
+This is some subreddit named Dozlin and and it doesn't have a background color on its page, posting is restricted, I am not banned from it, and there is only one subscriber, is some of the information that you can get from the json that is returned.
 Here are some of the parameters that you could have passed in to this endpoint:

 1. after=[a "fullname"] After will give you enteries that come after the "fullname" of the id of a post.
 Fullnames consist of somethings "type" and its unique id which then forms a globally unique id on reddit.
 They start with the prefix for the objects type and then the things unique id in base 36. so for example, the full name for the example above would be t5_2esw3n.